 All you have to do is download Kindle Create, which is recommended by Amazon KDP (Kindle Direct Publishing), and the software will give you a whole step-by-step tutorial on how to end up with a final manuscript.
 In fact, you can even design a cover with Kindle Cover Creator if you’re not the best graphic designer, which you’ll find a link to when you get to the uploading-a-cover step in the publishing process.

 I skimmed over several helpful articles on the Amazon KDP help page and found out what a typical front matter, back matter and body should look like and the steps to take after submitting my manuscript.

 For example, my front matter consisted of the following pages; the title page, copyright page, dedication page, table of contents, foreword, preface, a disclaimer and side notes (all before the body of my book began).
 The back matter began where the body ended, and that included the following pages; an about-the-writer page, a glossary, and an afterword.

 Kindle Create has specific templates for the pages included in the front and back matter and organises it in the expected, usual order, so all you really need to do is follow the tutorial and just put in the details.
-As for the body, you need to preferably have a Word (document) manuscript if you’re looking to publish a simple story/book without any pictures or links.
+As for the body, you need to have a documented manuscript (preferably a Word document) if you’re looking to publish a simple story/book without any pictures or links.
 If you’re looking for another format, one that includes pictures, links and such features, again, Kindle Create will help you with it all.

-I was able to publish my ebook approximately 2 months before the paperback because I didn’t have to worry about the dimensions of my cover, any bleed settings I had to look into for it, font, sizing, images, if my paperback met Amazon’s requirements etc. And so, it really was just me uploading a Word manuscript, having Kindle Create apply the ebook format onto it, filling in the front and back matter, and after a lot of proofreading, I was ready to publish my debut book!
+I was able to publish my ebook approximately 2 months before the paperback because I didn’t have to worry about the dimensions of my cover, any bleed settings I had to look into, font, sizing, images, if my book met Amazon’s requirements etc. And so, it really was just me uploading a Word manuscript, having Kindle Create apply the ebook format onto it, filling in the front and back matter, and after a lot of proofreading, I was ready to publish my debut book!